Fellows work for a public interest organization in California or D.C. and are matched with a mentor.

 Service interests: MENA region; peace and democracy; music; activism.

 Fellows work for one year in one of four Natural Resources Defense Council locations.

-Placement: National Resources Defense Council - New York
+Placement: National Resources Defense Council – San Francisco, CA

 Title: Federal Climate and Clean Energy Policy Analysis Fellow